.

 Documentation

-The stack comes with eight files: elaborate help files, a list with the new features, a tutorial, an introduction to HTML (all in HTML format), a file with HTML tips & syntax, and a troubleshooting FAQ in TeachText format.
-The HTML files are also available here:
+HTML TagWriter comes with elaborate help files, a list of new features, a tutorial, an (obviously utterly obsolete) introduction to HTML, a file with HTML tips & syntax, and a troubleshooting FAQ in TeachText format.
+The HTML files are also available here.
+Mind that the main documentation has not been entirely updated for version 3.8 — nobody will read it anyhow.

 System requirements